 2. Cost-Effective

-If you don’t use a teleconverter and if you still want more reach, you need to upgrade your current camera lens, which will require some investment.
+If you don’t want to use a teleconverter and you still want more reach, you need to upgrade your current camera lens.

 3. Reduce Weight